JuanC105/Food_Claims/README.md

 ### 4. Time-to-Close vs. Location Relationship:
 Explored the intricate relationship between claims closure time and distinct locations.
 Presented my findings through a visualization that captured this dynamic relationship.

+*Disclaimer: The content presented here is fictional and created for the purpose of demonstrating the project's context and tasks as carried out by a single individual.*